SysKitTeam/docs-point/releases/data-center/syskit-point-2024-4/point-2024-4-52-release-note.md

   * **Storage Versioning Limits** are now available in the Syskit Point Settings for Storage Management.
     * Storage Versioning Limits help you limit the number of file versions kept in SharePoint document libraries.
     * The versioning limit that can be set is either a **Count Limit or Time Limit**.
-    * File versions are deleted after exceeding the number of versions or the time period you set.
+    * File versions are deleted after exceeding the number of versions or the time frame you set.
     * The Storage Versioning Limits can be applied automatically or manually.
     * For more details on versioning limits, [take a look at this article.](../../storage-management/versioning-limits.md)
     * During the trial period, the Set Version Limits action cannot be used.